Check systemd-unit

 -V, --version show program's version number and exit

---activestate {activating,active,deactivating,failed,inactive,None}
+--activestate {None,activating,active,deactivating,failed,inactive}

-Expected systemd ActiveState (repeating).
-This is the
+Expected systemd ActiveState (high-level unit

 the unit's active state will not be checked.

---loadstate {activating,active,deactivating,failed,inactive,loaded,maintenance,masked,None,not-found,reloading}
+--loadstate {None,activating,active,deactivating,failed,inactive,loaded,maintenance,masked,not-found,reloading}

-Expected systemd LoadState.
-Reflects whether the unit
+Expected systemd LoadState, reflecting whether the

-"None", the unit's load state will not be checked.
+to "None", the unit's load state will not be checked.

 Default: loaded